37 Steady Level-Flight Operations

 Performance Characteristics of an Airplane

 The performance characteristics of an airplane depend on its aerodynamic drag, as well as the characteristics of the engines that power it.
 A large fraction of the total aircraft drag comes from the wing, which depends primarily on its angle of attack and operational Mach number.
-However, the airframe drag, and everything else other than the wing, is also a significant contributor to the total drag of the airplane.
+However, the airframe drag, and everything other than the wing, is also a significant contributor to the total drag of the airplane.
+For straight-and-level, unaccelerated flight conditions, with the assumption that \epsilon \approx 0, then

-Once the drag (or an estimate for drag) is determined, the thrust or power requirements for flight can be determined at any given aircraft weight and operational altitude (precisely the density altitude).
-Using the engine characteristics (thrust developed or power available), then many performance characteristics of the airplane can be calculated, such as its fuel burn, maximum and minimum attainable flight speeds, rates of climb, ceilings, range, endurance, etc.
+Once the drag, D (or an estimate for the drag), is determined, the thrust T or power requirements for the flight can be determined at any given aircraft weight, W, and operational altitude (i.e., the density altitude).
+Using the engine characteristics (thrust developed or power available), many performance characteristics of the airplane can be calculated, such as its fuel burn, maximum and minimum attainable flight speeds, rates of climb, ceilings, range, endurance, etc.

 Drag Model